Online collaboration tools for innovative work remotely

 Build digital whiteboards quickly with Shape, a tool from IDEO.
 Use templates to easily work together with your virtual or in-person teams.
 Features include surveys, shared workspaces, and a searchable directory for learning in one place.
 Discover more about Shape in our guide.

 Klaxoon is another cloud-based all-in-one tool that your team be may interested in trying for brainstorming sessions and meetings.
-Learn more in our guide.
+Learn more about Klaxoon in our guide.

 Lucidspark is another virtual collaboration tool designed specifically for collaborative meetings and strategic planning.
-Learn more in our guide.
+Learn more about Lucidspark in our guide.

 Surveys and Eliciting Feedback

 SurveyMonkey is one of the leading survey tools available.
 This software program is designed to easily measure and understand feedback from participants.
 You can use it to conduct surveys at the start of your program, to explore how many participants understand a topic throughout, or at the end as an exit survey to receive powerful feedback to improve as a facilitator.